luizpvas/luizpvas.github.io/posts/05_holistic_language_server_event_templates.md

 #### 1. Nothing

 * Both emitters and listeners are defined in the same repository, so just dispatch events and assume the output is correct.
 Test would catch errors.
-* No single place to look at to know which events are available and what are they made of.
+* No single place to look at to know which events are available and what they are made of.

 #### 2. Make contracts explicit (!!)

 * Define all events in a single place.
 Enumerate arguments and the expected output.
 When dispatching an event, verify the arguments and output match expected format.
-Throw runtime exception if not.
+Throw exception if not.
 * Event templates serves the purpose of documentation, and they cannot get out of sync otherwise there would be runtime errors.

 ### How can I know I've chosen the best solution?

-It should be a simple task to add new listeners and get the implementation right with confidence I'm not breaking other stuff.
+It should be a simple task to add new listeners and get the implementation right *with confidence* I'm not breaking other stuff.

 _________________________